zackthoutt/got-book-6/README.md

 There are still so many unanswered questions.
 Is Jon actually a Lannister-Targaryen?
 How will the dogs rule the seven kingdoms?
 Why did Varys poison Daenerys?
 Who are the seconds sons of the onion concubine?

-If you would like to help sing the song of fire and ice, feel free to use this repository, put up pull requests, and offer advice on how to improve the model.
+If you would like to help sing the song of fire and ice, feel free to use this repository and offer advice on how to improve the model.
 I'm still fairly new to neural networks, so any help would be greatly appreciated.
+I will consider merging pull requests if they make significant changes and improvements to the model.